 Water baptism is the gift of our Lord Jesus to his disciples, marking them out as his own.
-Baptism is a sign of both God’s gracious promises to us in Jesus, and of our faith in those promises.
-Baptism signifies three key truths: first, our union with Jesus, second, the forgiveness of our sins and third, the gift of the Holy Spirit.
+It is a sign of both God’s gracious promises to us in Jesus, and of our faith in those promises.
+Baptism signifies three key truths: our union with Jesus, the forgiveness of our sins and the gift of the Holy Spirit.

 Acts 2:39 says, “The promise (of salvation in Jesus) is for you and your children and for all who are far off—for all whom the Lord our God will call.”
 Baptising the children of believers is a wonderful celebration as we give the child the sign of God’s grace in prayer that they will come to believe in Jesus for themselves.

 People mature in their faith in different ways and at different ages.
 It is important that you come to Confirmation with firm personal conviction that it is right for you at this point in your life.
 You should pray about this and ask others in your church to pray for you.
 You should talk to the minister and even if you are unsure about being confirmed you may wish to participate in the confirmation course to explore your faith further as you think about it.

 If you were not baptised as a child and want to make a commitment of faith, you might consider adult baptism or you can be baptised and confirmed in the same service or baptised shortly before your confirmation.
 You should discuss this with the minister.